backstage/backstage/.changeset/real-baboons-vanish.md

 ---
+'@backstage/plugin-jenkins-backend': minor
 '@backstage/plugin-jenkins': minor
 ---

-Updated action column in Jenkins CI/CD table to include links to view and replay.
-The API based rebuild action was replaced because it does not work for Jenkins workflows that have parameters.
+Updated rebuild to use Jenkins API replay build, which works for Jenkins jobs that have required parameters.
+Jenkins SDK could not be used for this request because it does not have support for replay.

+Added link to view build in Jenkins CI/CD table action column.